A GUIDED PROCESS OF INTERNAL DEVELOPMENT FOR WOMEN AND MEN

 Or you can just sign up to try one class.

 Fyi - For women, this offer also covers my Tuesday Well-Woman Yoga class and Friday morning Hatha Yoga (Five Elements) class, so you'd be welcome to come to all these classes for four consecutive weeks to see if they are for you.

 Open to all - men and women.
 No experience needed.

 Price: £12 drop-in / £60 for 6 credits (valid for 10 teaching weeks) / Monthly Memberships from £40

 Important - Payment choices offer some flexibility, but regular attendance is expected and vital to progress and benefit from your practice.

 I am Tiffany Bown.
 I live in Cambridge, UK, with my family.
 I am a mother of three, a Qigong teacher, a Yoga teacher and an explorer of natural ways of restoring and maintaining internal harmony.

-- I was lucky enough to train intensively with Lotus Neigong founder Damo Mitchell on his last-ever three-year Qigong intensive.
+- I was lucky enough to train intensively with Lotus Neigong founder Damo Mitchell on his final three-year Qigong intensive.
 As a Level 1 Instructor, I am qualified to share the school's incredibly grounded, rounded and far-reaching foundational syllabus, as well as its women's practices.